 Brother Scott Ellison's character Thodkin Marblemeister is one of history's most enduring souls and Thodkin's Spear, the first book in the Force Bottle Journals, is easily one of the most thought-provoking pieces of imaginative fiction ever keystroked.
 A novel that leads off with a conversation between a 10,000 year old man and the Author of the Universe, it's deliciously eloquent, irreverent, humorous, inventive, subtle and wise; it’s also so original that Originality herself will want to sign up for night classes with the author.
 Check it out here.

-Mysterelly's Miniature Motors is a showcase for my dad's – aka Mysterelly – ever-growing collection of designed-and-built-from-scratch marvels of mechanical minuscularity.
-Anybody with an appreciation of It's one answer to the question of what a guy can do during an extended retirement without ever playing golf.
+Mysterelly's Miniature Motors is a showcase for my late father's collection of designed-and-built-from-scratch marvels of mechanical minuscularity.
+It's one answer to the question of what a guy with the nickname Mysterelly can do during an extended retirement without ever playing golf.

 In 2005 son-in-law David Baszucki and the late Eric Cassell launched ROBLOX, an online virtual playground and workshop where kids of all ages can safely interact, create, have fun, and learn.
 It has grown into a vast and diverse community of kids who learn "by engaging in the creative and complex process of imagining, designing, and constructing."
 Pretty amazing, actually.